BlendServe: Optimizing Offline Inference for Auto-regressive Large Models with Resource-aware Batching: Motivation

-The growing complexity of LLM inference paradigms leads to greater \textit{workload diversity}, i.e., input/output token length.
-First, the range of decoding length of modern LLMs has increased significantly due to the recent inference advances~\cite{snell2024scalingllmtesttimecompute,qin2024o1replicationjourneystrategic}.
-As test-time compute is getting more attention, complex inference like Tree of Thoughts, Chain of Thought, and Agent Systems is used to enhance the model's capability for solving hard problems, leading to greatly increased \outlen{}~\cite{yao2023treethoughtsdeliberateproblem,wei2023chainofthoughtpromptingelicitsreasoning,tang2024questqueryawaresparsityefficient}.
-For instance, OpenAI O1 has complex reasoning steps during inference, which generates numerous intermediate tokens (counted in the output length even though they are invisible to users) before generating the first output tokens~\cite{gpt4o1}.

-On the other hand, recent progress in transformer-based auto-regressive multi-modal models (e.g., LWM~\citep{liu2024worldmodelmillionlengthvideo}, Unified-IO~\citep{lu2023unifiedio2scalingautoregressive}, EMU~\citep{wang2024emu3nexttokenpredictionneed}, MIO~\citep{wang2024miofoundationmodelmultimodal}, and VILA-U~\citep{wu2024vilauunifiedfoundationmodel}) demonstrates the potential of extending language models to handle diverse types of tasks within a unified architecture.
-These models typically share a common base model architecture: a transformer-based LLM augmented with several modality-specific adapters.
+The capabilities of LLMs are evolving rapidly.
+First, multi-modality advancements have enabled modern models (e.g., LWM\citep{liu2024worldmodelmillionlengthvideo}, Unified-IO\citep{lu2023unifiedio2scalingautoregressive}, EMU\citep{wang2024emu3nexttokenpredictionneed}, MIO\citep{wang2024miofoundationmodelmultimodal}, and VILA-U~\citep{wu2024vilauunifiedfoundationmodel}) to process diverse input and output modalities, including text, images, videos, and their combinations.
+These models typically share a common architecture: a transformer-based LLM augmented with modality-specific adapters.
 These adapters convert inputs from various modalities into a format that the base model can process and translate its outputs back into the desired modality.
-Multi-modal models further exacerbate the variances of input/output token length.
-For example, text-only chatbot requests typically have hundreds of tokens as context length~\cite{zheng2024lmsyschat1mlargescalerealworldllm}, while a video generation request can generate up to thousands \outlen{}.

-To showcase the workload diversity, we illustrate the variance in request length distributions in different use cases in Figure~\ref{fig:motivation-traces-length}.
-While chatbot requests typically have less than $1$K \outlen{}, the long generation and video traces can easily generate more than $5$K tokens.
+In addition, the emergence of reasoning models enables models to ``think'' before generating answers~\cite{snell2024scalingllmtesttimecompute,qin2024o1replicationjourneystrategic,yao2023treethoughtsdeliberateproblem,wei2023chainofthoughtpromptingelicitsreasoning,tang2024questqueryawaresparsityefficient}, which greatly improves their performance on hard tasks such as math and coding.